Running and Cortisol Levels: What You Need To Know

 Running and high cortisol levels

-The bad news for runners, even those who keep their daily home– and work stress levels in check, is that the repeated, short bursts of cortisol release associated with running have been found by some to be equal to long-term high cortisol exposure.
+The bad news for runners, even those who keep their daily home– and work stress levels in check, is that the repeated, short bursts of cortisol release associated with running and cortisol levels have been found by some to be equal to long-term high cortisol exposure.

 A 2012 study published in Psychoneuroendocrinology, for example, used hair segment analysis to compare cumulative cortisol secretion over several months between 304 amateur endurance athletes and 70 controls.
 The research team found that “endurance athletes exhibited higher cortisol levels in all three hair segments compared to controls”, leading them to conclude that the “repeated physical stress of intensive training and competitive races among endurance athletes is associated with elevated cortisol exposure over prolonged periods of time”.

-So does this mean that endurance running is bad for your health in the long term?
+So does this mean that endurance running and cortisol levels are affecting it bad in the long term?
 Not necessarily.
 How so?
-Because the ability of running to improve brain function, aid weight management and enhance immune function has been proven many times over.
+Because the ability to run to improve brain function, aid weight management and enhance immune function has been proven many times over.
 Which, in itself, shows that the impact of high cortisol levels in runners appear not to be similar to that on non-athletes.

 Too much of a good thing